metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 ![](thirdpartyteleport.png)

 3.6) **Make your node public**
-Go to `File -> Game Settings -> Permissions` and set it to public.
+Using the Home tab click on `Game Settings -> Permissions` and set it to public.
 Save your changes.
 You can then find your node through your profile on [Roblox](https://www.roblox.com).
 Navigate to your profile, either by clicking your avatar on the home page or using the menu at the top left of any page

 ![](roblox-profile.png)